amgadelgamal/AIF-Gen/docs/env_vars.md

-`BACKOFF_RETRIES`: Change the number of retries with exponential backoff incase of inference request failure.
+`BACKOFF_RETRIES`: Change the number of retries with exponential backoff in case of inference request failure.
 Defaults to 3 retries.

 `ELASTIC_SEARCH_API_KEY`: ElasticSearch API key.
 Helpful to cache model responses across generations.